LordGuccif3r/AwesomeArch/README.md

 <br>
 **4)** Now you can say "I USE ARCH BY THE WAY"

-## If you want to make changes you need to watch the video of s4vitar on youtube
+## RECOMENDATIONS!...
+If you want to make changes you need to watch the video of s4vitar on youtube

 - https://www.youtube.com/watch?v=fshLf6u8B-w&t=4993s